RahulGade03/Voting-Application/README.md

 # 🗳️ OpenBallot – A Decentralized Voting Application

 ## 🚀 Overview
-**OpenBallot** is a secure, web-based voting system designed to provide transparency, fairness, and simplicity in online elections.
+**OpenBallot** is a secure, blockchain-based voting system designed to provide transparency, fairness, and simplicity in online elections.
 The platform enables **admins** to create and manage polls and **voters** to cast their votes safely using a web interface.

 The system focuses on:
+- Immutable voting through Ethereum blockchain
 - Robust authentication with cookies & JWT
 - Secure REST API using Node.js, Express, and MongoDB
 - Real-time state management with Redux